ItsK1tty/w1tchdocs/docs/source/reference.rst

 is_script_running(``scriptName``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Checks if a script is running.
+Checks whether a script is running.

 **Parameters:**